anarchymonkey/reactjs-weather-app/README.md

 * Understand the code , use similar operations but logic should be yours
 * Learn react, it's fun.
 * Work hard, sleepless nights will pay off someday.

+# Don't forget to npm install before npm start otherwise the wrath of errors will shine upon you